In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

-For instance, you can only schedule the robot to clean once a day.
+For instance, you can only schedule the robot to clean once daily.
 After setting the time and day, the days already selected are disabled.

 If iRobot tweaks the app and allows unlimited scheduling per day, I’m sure it would appeal to more consumers.

-How much power does the Roomba 675 and E5 have?
+How much power do the Roomba 675 and E5 have?